In Singapore, adultery is one of the five grounds that can be used to prove a marriage has broken down irretrievably.

 Under section 95(3)(a) of the Women’s Charter, you can rely on adultery as a ground for divorce.
 Adultery refers only to sexual relationship with another person who is not your spouse.
 If there is no sexual intercourse, you cannot rely on adultery as a ground for divorce.
 Instead, you may file for divorce for unreasonable behaviour based on ‘improper association.”

-You need to show that as a result of your spouse’s extra marital relationship, you find it intolerable to live with your spouse.
-This is easy to prove, because it should follow that your spouse’s extra marital relationship has made it intolerable for you to live with him/her.
+You need to show that you find it intolerable to live with your spouse as a result of your spouse’s extramarital relationship.
+This is easy to prove because it should follow that your spouse’s extra marital relationship has made it intolerable for you to live with him/her.

 3. The evidence required to prove adultery

-Normally, there will be no direct evidence of the extra marital relationship.
+Normally, there will be no direct evidence of the extramarital relationship.
 You should engage a private investigator to collect evidence of adultery.
-Alternatively, you can show incriminating evidence of the relationship such as sms, emails, a confession or if there is a lovechild or if there is a confession made.
+Alternatively, you can show incriminating evidence of the relationship such as SMS, emails, a confession, or a lovechild or if there is a confession made.

 4. If you have no evidence of adultery, you can still file for divorce based on unreasonable behaviour

 It is quite common if you are not able to find any incriminating evidence.
 This does not mean that you cannot file for divorce.
 You can still file for divorce by citing “improper association” if evidence of adultery is hard to come by.